php/php-langspec/spec/php-spec-draft.md

     predefined variable `$argv`.
 -   A series of *environment variable* names and their definitions.

+The exact set of the enviornment variables available is implementation-defined and can vary depending on the type and build of the Engine and the environment in which it executes.

 When a top level ([§§](#program-structure)) is the main entry point for a script, it gets the global variable environment.
 When a top level is invoked via `include/require` ([§§](#general-16)), it inherits the variable environment of its caller.
-Thus, when looking at one top level in isolation, it's not possible to tell statically whether it will have the global variable environment or some local variable environment.
-It depends on how the pseudo-main is invoked and it depends on the runtime state of the program when it's invoked.
+Thus, when looking at one script's top level in isolation, it's not possible to tell statically whether it will have the global variable environment or some local variable environment.
+It depends on how the script is invoked and it depends on the runtime state of the program when it's invoked.

+The implementation may accept more than one start-up script, in which case they are executed in implementation-defined order and share the global environment.

 ##Program Termination
 A program may terminate normally in the following ways:

 -   Execution reaches the end of the start-up script ([§§](#program-start-up)).
+    In case of the multiple start-up scripts, the execution reaches the end of the last of them.
--   A `return` statement ([§§](#the-return-statement)) in the start-up script is executed.
+-   A `return` statement ([§§](#the-return-statement)) in the top level of the last start-up script is executed.
 -   The intrinsic `exit` ([§§](#exitdie)) is called explicitly.

 The behavior of the first two cases is equivalent to corresponding calls